Cancer of the parathyroid gland is rare. Benign (non-cancerous) tumours of the parathyroid gland are more common.

 Blood and urine tests

-Samples of blood and urine will be taken to check your calcium and PTH levels.
+You will have samples of blood and urine taken to check your calcium and PTH levels.
 For the urine test, your doctor may ask you to collect all the urine you pass in 24 hours.
 For some blood tests, the doctor will ask you to not eat (to fast) overnight before they take the sample.
 You should follow any instructions carefully to get clear results.

 Parathyroid scan (sestaMIBI scan)

-This scan shows the size and position of the parathyroid glands, and any abnormal areas.
-To have this scan, you visit the hospital scanning department twice on the same day.
+This scan shows the size and position of the parathyroid glands and any abnormal areas.
+You will visit the hospital scanning department twice on the same day when having this scan.

 - you are, or think you could be, pregnant